Seriously, Dude, I'm Gay: Announcement and reception

-Cancellation
+Cancelation

-On May 27, 2004, Fox announced that it had shelved the special for creative reasons, in which a spokesperson stated, "[The network] looked at it, and creatively it was not where we felt like it should be".
-This announcement came only hours after a meeting was scheduled between GLAAD and Fox's entertainment president Gail Berman, in which GLAAD planned to voice their concerns about the special's portrayal of gay men.
-According to The Advocate, an "inside source" at Fox claimed the cancellation of the special was additionally a result of Fox executives "believ[ing] the gay reality phenomenon was on the wane" due to the underperformance of Playing It Straight and Queer Eye for the Straight Guy.
-Following its cancellation, Seriously, Dude, I'm Gay was replaced on the Fox schedule with a telecasting of American Pie 2.
-Giuliani largely attributed the special's cancellation to pressures Fox faced from GLAAD, however, Beat claimed that the network was unenthusiastic about the program in general.
-In response to the cancellation, GLAAD commended Fox for "doing the right thing" and being responsive to the organization's concerns.
+On May 27, 2004—only eleven days before the premiere of Seriously, Dude, I'm Gay—Fox announced that it had shelved the special.
+A Fox spokesperson claimed that the network "looked at [the special], and creatively it was not where we felt like it should be."
+This announcement came only hours after GLAAD scheduled a meeting with Fox's entertainment president, Gail Berman, to discuss its concerns over the special's portrayal of gay men.
+According to The Advocate, an "inside source" at Fox alleged that the special's cancelation was a result of Fox executives "believ[ing] the gay reality phenomenon was on the wane", primarily due to the underperformance of Playing It Straight and Queer Eye for the Straight Guy.
+The special was replaced on the Fox schedule with a telecasting of American Pie 2.

+The cancelation of Seriously, Dude, I'm Gay received mixed responses.
+Giuliani primarily attributed the special's cancelation to pressures Fox faced from GLAAD; he criticized the organization for never directly discussing its concerns with the producers.
+However, Beat claimed that the network was clearly unenthusiastic about the special.
+He further claimed that the special's cancelation may indicate that LGBT representation in television was no longer shocking to audiences.
+In response to the cancelation, GLAAD commended Fox for "doing the right thing" and being responsive to the organization's concerns.
 One of the contestants, Larry Anderson, subsequently did a photo spread for The Advocate; the magazine interviewed Anderson, several of the special's producers, and a representative from GLAAD.

-The controversy and subsequent cancellation of Seriously, Dude, I'm Gay prompted the executive producers of the TBS series He's a Lady to reach out to GLAAD for review of their own program.
+The special's abrupt cancelation prompted TBS executives to reach out to GLAAD for review of their own program, He's a Lady.
 Douglas Ross and Tommy Campbell claimed that they did not want to offend transgender people with He's a Lady, which depicted a competition between eleven men who received feminine makeovers and participated in weekly gender-specific challenges.
 Campbell explained: "We had heard about Seriously, Dude, I'm Gay and how it was controversial.
 We went to GLAAD to get their support and to show that this was a kind show."
 Despite this claim, GLAAD alleged that they were the ones to reach out to the producers after seeing a press release for the series.
 As a result of their consultation with GLAAD, Campbell stated that the organization helped the producers to "become more aware of transgender issues and the double standards of beauty".
 The cancellation of Seriously, Dude, I'm Gay also resulted in Fox organizing a meeting with GLAAD to discuss and improve the network's on-air representations of the LGBT community.